Chozo4/SharpEnviro-Shims/README.md

   current functionality in SharpEnviro to 'generally work' without as much headache in the targeted OS at the time.
 These are not maintained and are written to my needs unless there is some other interest.

+Current focus is with Windows 10 but functionality should work back on 7 as well.